 Spajic steel fibers are concrete reinforcing material which in combination with concrete provides certain advantages in comparison with traditional reinforcement.
-Spajic steel fibers are made from low carbon, cold drawn steel wire, designed to provide concrete with temperature and shrinkage crack control, enhanced flexural reinforcement, improved shear strength and increase the crack resistance of concrete.
+Spajic steel fibers are made from different wire materials, designed to provide concrete with temperature and shrinkage crack control, enhanced flexural reinforcement, improved shear strength and increase the crack resistance of concrete.

-• Microfibers (name related to the dimension of the steel fibers)
+*name related to the dimension of the steel fibers

 Normal concrete is brittle and frangible, while fiber reinforced concrete has priority over the normal concrete because of its higher strength and its capacity to prevent frangibility.
 The advantages of steel fibers reinforced concrete in comparison with normal concrete can be summarized as: